Confused About Nutrition? Here’s What You Should Know

 The ideas and suggestions written below are provided for general educational purposes only and should not be construed as medical advice or care.
 Always seek the advice of a physician or other qualified health provider before beginning any physical fitness or health- and nutrition-related activity.

 We live in a world where information is at our fingertips.
-The internet and social media can make anyone an expert these days.
+The internet and social media can make anyone feel like an expert these days.

 We all want our food to help us be healthier, but it’s confusing to know what foods to eat when there is so much nutrition information out there.
 Just know you are not alone if you feel overwhelmed and frustrated.